opensas/website/src/routes/blog/local-app.md

 ---
 author: akosyakov, csweichel, rl-gitpod
 date: Mon, 31 May 2021 18:00:00 UTC
-excerpt: Accessing Gitpod workspaces locally
+excerpt: While Gitpod can seamlessly integrate into your workflow in the vast majority of cases, there are times where you may want to access a workspace from localhost
 image: local-services.jpg
 slug: local-app
 subtitle:
 teaserImage: local-services.jpg
-title: Accessing Gitpod workspaces locally
+title: Gitpod Local Companion - localhost is going remote
 ---

 <script context="module">
   export const prerender = true;
 </script>

-### Connecting to your workspaces
+### Connecting to your workspaces as localhost

-While Gitpod can seamlessly integrate into your workflow in the vast majority of cases, there are times where you may want to access a workspace from outside its confines.
-While this has been possible using the existing VS Code port forwarding feature, it only worked for an HTPP-based protocol.
+While Gitpod can seamlessly integrate into your workflow in the vast majority of cases, there are times where you may want to access a workspace from localhost and were required to workaround some limitations, particularly with respect to [framework](lhttps://www.gitpod.io/docs/languages/svelte/) features such as [live reload](https://github.com/gitpod-io/gitpod/issues/3282).

 Gitpod is pleased to announce a preview release of the _Gitpod Local Companion_ app that is designed to allow localhost access to any TCP port in a remote workspace regardless of protocol.

-The app is intended to run locally and enables automatically tunneled connections to your workspace, either privately or, if required, publicly (on your laptops IP for example).
+The app runs locally and enables automatically tunneled connections to your workspace, either privately or, if required, publicly (on your laptops IP for example).

-This opens up any environment or framework that assumes localhost access.
-Also linking to http://localhost:5000 in your projects README.md will now _just work_ for anyone clicking on the _Gitpod_ button on your project.
+In particular, this opens up any environment or framework that assumes localhost access i.e. web frameworks such as Svelte and enables bundlers such as Parcel or Webpack hot reloading without requiring any changes.
+It also enables the use of non-HTTP protocols, most notably MQTT based brokers or the AMQP based services.

 As a preview release, not all of the features are implemented, most notably the tunneling is 1-way only: local -> workspace.
 Of course, we have big plans!
-Future features may include:
+Future features **may** include:

 - Listing what workspaces are running
 - Listing what ports are currently tunneled and in which direction (workspace to/from local)